How to Potty Train a Puppy in an Apartment

 Why Baby Gates Are a Good Option

-Every house/apartment has rooms that dogs are more prone to go to the bathroom in, and some of the biggest rooms that dogs like to go to the bathroom in are the rooms that they pee and eat in.
+Every house/apartment has rooms that dogs are more prone to go to the bathroom in, and some of the biggest rooms that dogs like to go to the bathroom in are the rooms that they eat in.

 Helpful Resource: Crate to house train your puppy